zuxori/zuxori.github.io/zuxori-repomix.md

 I cringe.

 It’s not that Landon is especially bad.
-But when you’ve heard these words *for real*, hearing anyone else say them falls painfully short.
+But when you’ve felt these words *for real*, hearing anyone else say them falls painfully short.

 “Maybe—” I suggest, “just try being yourself.”